Families Outside Staff

 Adam started with Families Outside in November 2019 as our first Policy and Parliamentary Officer.
 In this role he worked with a range of external stakeholders to influence change for the better for the families and children we support.

-After graduading from the University of Edinburgh with a MA (Hons) Business Management, Adam worked in politics.
+After graduating from the University of Edinburgh with a MA (Hons) Business Management, Adam worked in politics.
 In his spare time Adam enjoys going to the gym, reading, cooking and travelling.
+On his days off he can found cycling.

 Jennifer joined Families Outside in 2018 as the Regional Family Support Coordinator for Stirling/HMP Cornton Vale and in May 2020 was appointed as the National Prison Visiting Lead.

 Having worked directly with families within a Criminal Justice setting for over 13 years and volunteering with her local Children’s Panel for 10 years, Jennifer is passionate about advocating on behalf of families and providing a service which meets their needs.